Advanced basal cell carcinoma

 - There is a potential for serious adverse reactions from vismodegib in nursing infants.

-- Patients are advised not to donate blood or blood products while receiving vismodegib and for at least 9 months after the last drug dose.
+- Patients must not donate blood or blood products while receiving vismodegib and for at least 24 months after the last drug dose.

 - The safety and effectiveness of vismodegib have not been established in children.
 Vismodegib is not approved for paediatric use.